marufhasan1/inword/README.md

-# inword
+# Bangla and English Inword In Javascript
-Bangla and English Inword
+Easy to use